- 1 Article Summary: Moving to Thailand from UK

 Planning finances is crucial when retiring in Thailand.
 Although everyday costs are lower than in the UK, UK expats must consider healthcare insurance, property rental or purchase, and the impact of exchange rates on pensions.
 Structured advice on pensions, investments and wealth transfers can make retirement not just comfortable, but financially secure.

-Explore our International Pensions page for tailored advice on pension transfers, QROPS and tax-efficient international pension plans.
+Explore our international pensions for UK expats page for tailored advice on pension transfers, QROPS and tax-efficient international pension plans.

 Lifestyle for Retired Expats